devopness/devopness/docs/legal/privacy-policy.md

 **Other Data**

-‍While using our Service, we may also collect the following information: sex, age, date of birth, place of birth, actual address, telephone number (work, mobile),office location and other data.<br><br>
+‍While using our Service, we may also collect the following information: sex, age, date of birth, place of birth, actual address, telephone number (work, mobile),office location and other data.

 ## 5. Use of Data